It’s that time of year again — music festival season!

 Set your foot straight down and step your opposite foot back into your start position.
 Continue to reach and pull, alternating sides, for 30 seconds.
 Rest for 15 seconds, then proceed to the next move.

 4. Roll Jumps

-It can get a little crazy on a crowded dance floor.
+It can get a little crazy when hundreds of people are dancing together in the middle of a field or desert.
 Learn this move so you can quickly duck and shift to avoid flailing limbs from nearby dancers.

 This Capoeira move takes the sprinkler dance to the next level.
 Plus, you can tell your onlookers this move comes from the Brazilian martial art, which will surely boost your cool factor.

 Begin this move by stepping your right leg back into a reverse lunge and bending both knees to 90 degrees.
 Keeping your chest up, extend your left arm to the side and bend your right elbow with your forearm across your chest.

 Pulse three times and push off the left leg to jump laterally to the right, landing softly on your right foot and stepping your left leg behind you into a reverse lunge.
 Switch the positioning of your arms to the other side.
 Pulse three times on this side and jump laterally to the left leg.

 Repeat the movement while alternating sides for 30 seconds.
 Rest for 15 seconds, then proceed to the next move.